Broker Check

 Step 6: Take Opportunities to Increase Your Income

-Finding ways to increase your income can help you accelerate your path to financial independence.
+Finding ways to increase your income can help you accelerate how quickly you become financially independent.
 This can be achieved through a variety of means, like pursuing higher-paying job opportunities, starting a side business, or investing in your education and skills.

 Increasing your income can enable you to pay off debt, save, and invest more aggressively.